- Home

 Gum disease and tooth decay are the two most common causes of tooth loss.
 You can avoid unnecessary tooth loss or fillings by keep your teeth healthy.

-- avoid too much fizzy drinks and sugary drinks as these can cause your teeth to decay
+• Don't drink too many fizzy/sugary drinks as these can cause your teeth to decay

-- go for check up with the dentist every six months
+• Go for a check-up with the dentist every six months

 You can find more information about taking care of your teeth and gums on the NHS website